 I commend you….hurray!
 Well done.

 We worked with a father who likened the building of a bridge between himself and his son as “coaxing the little scared animal out of the woods.”
-We were working on ways to connect with his son, ways to show his son that a loving hand was there, reaching in, ready to pull him out of the woods in a moment when his son felt scared.
+We were working on ways to connect with his son, ways to show his son that a loving hand was there.
+He was reaching in, ready to pull him out of the woods in a moment when his son felt scared.

 Become an ally, let go of the parenting